James Watson Webb: Personal life

 On November 9, 1849, he married Laura Virginia Cram (1826–1890), the daughter of Jacob and Lydia (née Tucker) Cram.
-Webb lived for a time at the present-day 7 Pokahoe Drive in Sleepy Hollow, New York, a house that was later owned by John C. Frémont (the house is currently a private residence).
+Webb lived for a time at the present-day 7 Pokahoe Drive in Sleepy Hollow, New York, a house that was sold by him to the former New York City mayor Ambrose Kingsland and was later owned by John C. Frémont (the house is currently a private residence).
 Together, they were the parents of: